Hashim14/Hack_Ideas/README.md

 # Hack_Ideas

-This is a React JS App for dealing with Add/Manage and UpVoting ideas.
+This is a React JS App that allows usuers to Login, Add/Manage and UpVoting ideas.
+The list of ideas can be sorted between Newest/Popular.
+A new idea can be added and it can aswell be sorted and upvoted.

 ## Available Scripts